-Farm owner, operator, and manager since Tomato Mountain started in 1993, Chris has worked relentlessly for almost twenty years to bring fresh produce to Southern Wisconsin and North Eastern Illinois.
+Farm owner, operator, and manager since Tomato Mountain started in 1993, Chris has worked relentlessly for over twenty years to bring fresh produce to Southern Wisconsin and North Eastern Illinois.
 Inspired by Yvon Chouinard's business practices at Patagonia and supported by the work of countless friends and coworkers, Chris continues to bring sustainable business practices and conscientious stewardship to Tomato Mountain Farm.

 Kurt has yet to write a proper bio for himself -- probably because he's too busy working tirelessly to make sure the farm is producing delicious food, and ensuring that same food makes it to Chicago in good shape.

 Getting our finances and records in order is a particularly complicated task, and Paul, the farm's Information Manager, is up to it.

 Paul came to the farm with a background in school administration, and has a knack for detail, both in finances and in the field.
 He keeps all our organic certification records, manages our day-to-day finances, and takes on new projects to ensure the farm's success.
 In 2014, he brought our sustaining membership option from concept to fruition; in 2015, he spearheaded an effort to secure a $300,00 loan — funds that will go into improving and streamlining many segments of the farm's operation and give us the resources to continue expanding and improving for years to come.
 He also happens to love growing food, so he's in the right field, so to speak.

 Since Robin left in 2013, Sean has been the face behind the "info@" email address (and, as pictured, behind a couple gallons of home-made kimchi), handling your inquiries, issues, and most of the logistics involved in getting the box to your door.
 Also handling some farmers markets, there's a chance that you might seem him in the wild, gathering ingredients for vegan feasts... though his weekly Medium share takes care of most of his vegetable needs.